Procedure: Intercostal Nerve Block

 The actual injection only takes a few minutes, but plan to be in the office for one to two hours.
-This allows for your pre-op and recovery time as well.
-Your driver must remain in the building during your procedure.
+This allows for the patient’s pre-op and recovery time as well.
+The patient’s driver must remain in the building during the procedure.

 What is actually injected?